This post may contain affiliate links. Please read my disclosure statement.

 - Wash the rice 4 – 5 times, and add fresh water so the level is about 1 – 2 cm above the rice.

 - If you put your forefinger into the water and just touch the rice the water level should be just above the first knuckle on your finger.

-- Place the pot on the stove and cover with a tight-fitting lid, bring to the boil turn the heat down to the lowest setting and leave for 15 minutes.
+- Place the pot on the stove and cover it with a tight-fitting lid, bring to a boil turn the heat down to the lowest setting and leave for 15 minutes.

 - Remove the rice from the heat and let it stand for 5 minutes, DO NOT remove the lid.

 Food Is Very Subjective

 What I like, you might not, and vice versa.
 Different people have different taste buds – some overly savory flavor orientated.

 Others are at the other end of the scale.
 Some people may want overly spicy, sour, or sweet flavor notes.

 There is a cultural aspect that is sometimes overlooked, Halal and Kosher are two that come to mind.

 Allergens in today’s world are trending where people make an informed or uninformed lifestyle choice to remove allergens from their diet, gluten, dairy or soy are good examples.